Why should I major in Athletic Training at Cal State Fullerton?

 Athletic Training faculty are available to assist students seeking specific information on the major or the profession.
 Interested students are strongly encouraged to meet with the ATP Director, or an Athletic Training faculty in person, but can seek advice by calling 657-278-3430 or via e-mail at ATProgram@fullerton.edu.

 What else should I know about the Titan AT major?

-To successfully complete the B.S. in AT degree and be eligible to take national and/or state board exams, students must complete all requirements and meet all Standards as described, including Academic, Clinical, Professional and Technical.
+To successfully complete the Bachelor of Science in AT (BSAT) degree and be eligible to take national and/or state board exams, students must complete all requirements and meet all Standards as described, including Academic, Clinical, Professional and Technical.
 Failure to meet any of requirements or Standards may result in probation and/or dismissal from the major.
 Completion of the degree program does NOT guarantee success with any state and/or national regulatory exams.